$J$-equations and deformed Hermitian-Yang-Mills equations on holomorphic submersions: Abstract

 \section{Abstract}

-In this paper, we prove that there exists a solution of the $J$-equation on a total space of a holomorphic submersion if there exist solutions of the $J$-equation on fibers and a base.
+In this paper, we prove that there exists a solution of the $J$-equation on the total space of a holomorphic submersion if there exist solutions of the $J$-equation on the fibers and the base.
 The method is an adiabatic limit technique.
 We also partially prove the converse implication.
-More precisely, if a total space is $J$-nef, then each fiber is $J$-nef.
-In addition, if each fiber has a solution of the $J$-equation, then a base is also $J$-nef.
+More precisely, if the total space is $J$-nef, then each fiber is $J$-nef.
+In addition, if each fiber has a solution of the $J$-equation, then the base is also $J$-nef.
+Furthermore, we establish similar phenomena for the deformed Hermitian-Yang-Mills equation.